Maxim Kantor

 In 2020 - 21 he executed the stained-glass window Saint Jerome and the Lion for the decoration of historical buildings of Moscow City Hospital No. 23 (Davidovsky Hospital).

-Since 2021 Maxim Kantor has been holding lectures of history and philosophy of art on the Youtube channel Maxim Kantor.
+Since 2021 Maxim Kantor has been holding lectures on history and philosophy of art on the YouTube channel Maxim Kantor.
 He is a Honorary Fellow of Pembroke College, Oxford.
-He was offered a honorary degree in philosophy of Turin University.
+He was offered an honorary degree in philosophy of Turin University.
 Maxim Kantor lives and works in France (Ile de Ré), Germany (Emden and Berlin) and UK (Oxford).